• Home

 One might argue that this is the “Sell America” trade in action.
 But that is not quite what is happening.

 Last year, foreigners invested $1.6 trillion into the U.S., a record sum, according to Ruchir Sharma, the chair of Rockefeller International.
-The problem for those investors is that the U.S. dollar is down 10.6% over the last 12 months compared to a basket of foreign currencies.
+The problem for those investors is that the U.S. dollar is down 10.6% over the past 12 months compared with a basket of foreign currencies.
 That means any gains foreign investors made on money invested in U.S. equities a year ago will receive a 10% haircut if they want to realize those gains today.

 Unsurprisingly, investors are looking elsewhere.
-They want to hedge their currency losses in the U.S. with the high-risk, high return gains to be found in Europe and Asia.
+They want to hedge their currency losses in the U.S. with the high-risk, high-return gains to be found in Europe and Asia.
 There’s a global bull market going on, so it’s easy to do—almost any major stock index outside the U.S. is performing better than the S&P.

 That’s not “Sell America.”
 It’s more like “Use Marginal Future Dollars to Not Buy America.”